johnpankowicz/govmetting-testbfg-2/README.md

 * Set startup project to `WorkFlow_App`.
 Press F5.

 #### In VSCode
-* Set the Launch Configuration to `Workflow_App`.
+* Set the Launch Configuration to `WorkflowApp`.
 Press F5.

-The first time that Workflow_App is run, it will copy test data
+The first time that WorkflowApp is run, it will copy test data

 * Copy (don't move) either the either sample MP4 recording or PDF transcript files from testdata to Datafiles/TO_PROCESS.